Best Homeschool Withdrawal Approach for RCMP and Government Workers Posted to Nunavut

 If you've been posted to Nunavut as an RCMP officer, government employee, medical professional, or resource industry worker and you're considering pulling your child out of the community school, the best approach is a structured withdrawal using the territorial DEA registration process — not keeping your child enrolled in a southern province's distance learning program without local registration.
 Nunavut's Education Act requires registration with your local District Education Authority regardless of what curriculum you use, and skipping this step creates legal exposure you don't need during a northern posting.

 Here's what makes Nunavut different from withdrawing in any southern Canadian province: your local DEA may have never processed a homeschool application before.
-Fewer than ten families in the entire territory are registered homeschoolers in any given year.
+Fewer than ten students across the territory were officially registered for home education in the 2023-2024 academic year.
 You're likely the first.
 That means you need to guide the DEA through their own process — not just follow instructions.

 Why Temporary-Posting Families Withdraw